-Delirium is a neurocognitive disorder characterized by impaired attention, awareness (reduced orientation to the environment), and other disturbed cognitive functions (e.g., memory, language, or perception).
+Delirium is a neurocognitive disorder characterized by impairments in attention and awareness (reduced orientation to the environment), as well as other cognitive disturbances (e.g., in memory, language, or perception).
 Symptoms develop acutely and tend to fluctuate throughout the day.
 Delirium occurs most commonly in elderly patients and is typically secondary to another medical condition or polypharmacy.
 As delirium is common in critically ill patients, prevention is also part of .
 Although delirium is a reversible confusional state, it warrants urgent medical attention because it may be the first sign of serious underlying disease.
-Treatment of delirium focuses on treating the underlying illness and reducing exposure to exacerbating factors.
-Antipsychotic medications are used for the treatment of agitation in delirious patients.
+Management of delirium focuses on treating the underlying illness and providing supportive care until the confusion resolves.
+Antipsychotic medications may be used to manage agitation if other measures fail.